Ad multos annos Pat Buchanan

 Michał Krupa is a Polish historian and commentator.
 He has published in various Polish and American media outlets, including The American ConservativeConsortium NewsChronicles Magazine and the Imaginative Conservative.
 His Twitter handle is: @MGKrupa.

-Believing in the Marvelous: The Rediscovery of the Imaginary
+Seeing the Marvelous: The Rediscovery of the Imaginal

 The world of tradition is saturated with marvelous images that modern thought has often depreciated to the rank of “imaginary” productions of Man.
 This desacralization of the sign, which deprives the religious reference marks of any possible comprehension, is based however on a fundamental ignorance—that of the “imaginal,” of which the hermeneuticist Patrick Geay, in Hermès trahi (Hermes Betrayed) [1996], presents the rediscovery as the key for resolution of the disenchantment of the world.